wiicode/cybersecurity-framework/silver-training/platform-specific-ubuntu.md

 The post-install script provided with this guide enables the firewall using ufw with the default policy that allows outgoing connections and denies all incoming connections.

----

 ## Other considerations

-The following points are in addition to the common organisational considerations, and contain specific issues for Ubuntu deployments.
+The following points are in addition to the common organizational considerations, and contain specific issues for Ubuntu deployments.

 #### **Application whitelisting**